mahbub87/MapFlow/README.md

 ### 📖 How to Use
 Visit the live demo: [MapFlow](https://mapflow.onrender.com) Select a city from the provided options (e.g., Paris, Rome, Chicago).
+Larger cities require time to load and perform algorithms.

 Click on two nodes to set your start and end points.
 Start node: Highlighted in green.
 End node: Highlighted in red.